 These are considerations that would be discussed during a consultation.

-This will depend on the type of activity you have.
-It may be that your company is very small and you do not need employees.
+Yes, the investment is considered marginal otherwise.
 However, it is generally understood that your company will have to hire employees to show that it is benefiting the U.S. economy.
 It is a major factor that the Immigration services consider when you apply for the renewal of your E-2 visa.
 Back to E2 FAQs

 Some of the key criteria used in evaluating an E2 visa application are: the Treaty must exist between the United States and the country of nationality of the applicant; the applicant has invested or is actively in the process of investing; the applicant's investment is substantial; the applicant is in a position to develop and direct the enterprise.
 For more information please visit out E2 Visa requirements page.
 Back to E2 FAQs

 Yes.
 Vazquez & Poudat, PLLC will ensure that the appropriate forms and documents are included in the application pack for dependent family member’s E2 visas for your spouse and any children who are under the age of 21 who will be accompanying you to the United States.
 Back to E2 FAQs

 Yes.
 Once the E2 visa is approved and you arrive in the United States, your spouse can apply for work authorization.
 Our US Immigration Attorneys will assist you with this once you are in the United States.
 Back to E2 FAQs

 No. Your children are not authorized to work in the United States while they hold a derivative E2 visa based on your E2 approval.
 Back to E2 FAQs

 Yes.
 As E2 dependents, your children may attend public school and even college until the age of 21.
 Back to E2 FAQs

 Research - Do as much research as you possibly can to look at schools in the area that you want to live.
 Contact the schools and ask for information, and look online and look online at the schools' websites.
 Look at Private vs. Public school options.
 Back to E2 FAQs